 The Office of Planning & Budgets provides a map of location of all restrooms on campus designated as single-occupant restrooms.
 Students, employees, and visitors at Michigan State University may use the restroom that corresponds with their gender identity.
 For ease of identifying the restroom that best meets individual needs, the map's marking pins have been color coded to differentiate between accessible and non-accessible restrooms.

-See this page for information about campus parking, accessible transportation, and resources for moving around MSU.
+See our Accessible Parking & Transportation Information page for information about campus parking, accessible transportation, and resources for moving around MSU.

 Our website was designed to meet the needs of people with disabilities using assistive technologies.
 We designed it to meet WC3 AA and MSU accessibility standards.